Colin Bryson – Chair

 Jill is currently leading a HEFCE Catalyst-funded project on promoting ethical student behaviours, and is co-leading a LFHE-funded project on the use and abuse of the student voice.

-Catherine Hayes – Postgraduate & Professional Practice SIG Coordinator
+Catherine Hayes – Ordinary Committee Member/ Postgraduate & Professional Practice SIG Convenor

 (University of Sunderland and University of Cumbria)